jingzhiro/password-generator/README.md

 # password-generator
-Command-line password generator, introductory project to python
+Command-line password generator as a introductory project to python